ChumaMike/Skhokho/README.md

 ## 🤝 Contributing & Vibe Coding

-I will be vibe coding most parts of Skhokho with ChatGPT’s help.
-Contributions and suggestions are welcome!
+I'm vibe coding most parts of Skhokho with ChatGPT’s help.
+Contributions and suggestions are always welcome!

+To contribute:

+Fork the repository

+Create a branch (git checkout -b feature/your-feature)

+Commit changes and push

+Open a pull request 💬

 ## 📄 License